-In the thirty years since Lynda Carter retired her red, white and blue Wonder Woman costume the heroic Amazon was back to just appearing in her long running comic book or in the occasional animated cartoon, but in 2011 NBC decided to take their shot at bringing DC’s most well-known female superhero back into the world of live action.
-The idea of a Wonder Woman movie or new series had become almost an annual thing (Does anyone remember the Megan Fox as Wonder Woman rumor?) but where Batman and Superman churned out multiple versions on both the big and small screen over the last few decades no one had been able to get a Wonder Woman project off the ground.
-This version, created by television wunderkind David E. Kelley, was to be a reinvention of the iconic DC Comic character where she would now be a successful corporate executive as well as a vigilante crime fighter.
-Then after test screenings of the unfinished pilot were met with a large degree of negative feedback NBC shelved the entire project.
-Today we will take a look at what exactly went wrong with this “new” take on Wonder Woman.
+In the thirty years since Lynda Carter retired her red, white and blue Wonder Woman costume, the one that ushered many a boy through puberty, the heroic Amazon had found herself just appearing in her long-running comic book, or in the occasional animated cartoon, but in 2011 NBC decided to take their shot at bringing DC’s most well-known female superhero back into the world of live action.
+Word of a Wonder Woman movie, or new series, had become almost an annual thing (Does anyone remember the Megan Fox as Wonder Woman rumor?) but where Batman and Superman churned out multiple versions, on both the big and small screen, over the last few decades no one had been able to get a Wonder Woman project off the ground.
+This version, created by television wunderkind David E. Kelley, was to be a reinvention of the iconic DC Comic character, where she would now be a successful corporate executive as well as a vigilante crime fighter.
+Then after test screenings of the unfinished pilot were met with a large degree of negative feedback NBC shelved the entire project, and today we will take a look at what exactly went wrong with this “new” take on Wonder Woman.

-The pilot opens with a Willis Parks (B.J.
-Britt), a young African American from the inner-city who just learned he’d been accepted into a college, who then has his scholastic dreams put on hold when he then proceeds to bleed from his eyes and ears.
-This completely ruins his family’s celebratory mood and it’s this kid’s illness and eventual death that spurs Wonder Woman into action.
-Later we learn that this was all caused by an illegal super-steroid created by evil businesswoman Veronica Cale (Elizabeth Hurley), and sure this teen’s death is tragic but why was he taking a performance-enhancing drug?
+The pilot opens with Willis Parks (B.J.
+Britt), a young African American from the inner-city who just learned he’d been accepted into a college, but his scholastic dreams are put on hold when he then proceeds to bleed from his eyes and ears.
+This completely ruins his family’s celebratory mood, and it’s this kid’s illness and eventual death that spurs Wonder Woman into action.
+Later we learn that this was all caused by an illegal super-steroid created by evil businesswoman Veronica Cale (Elizabeth Hurley) – a prominent villain from the comics – and sure this teen’s death is tragic, but why was he taking a performance-enhancing drug?
 Was it through a sports scholarship that he got accepted into college?
-If so young Willis isn’t all that innocent, and if he didn’t purposely take the steriod then we are to believe Veronica Cale was slipping this experimental drug into the lunches of random teenagers?
-Regardless this kid did not deserve to die and Veronica Cale must be stopped.
-And who can stop this evil head of a multi-million dollar pharmaceutical company?
-Why that would be Diana Themyscira (Adrianne Palicki) of course, the heroic head of a multi-million dollar merchandizing company.
-Turns out that this version of Wonder Woman has three identities; first there is Diana Themyscira powerful head of Themyscira Industries, then we have her costumed Wonder Woman persona whose crime fighting is funded by the merchandise sold by her company, and finally there is Diana Prince who lives alone with her cat.
-Basically this is like if everyone new that millionaire Bruce Wayne was Batman but he also had a third and “secret identity” so that he could chill and watch episodes of The Bachelor.
+If so young Willis isn’t all that innocent, and if he didn’t purposely take the steroid then are we to believe Veronica Cale was slipping this experimental drug into the lunches of random teenagers?
+Regardless this kid did not deserve to die, and Veronica Cale must be stopped, but who can stop this evil head of a multi-million dollar pharmaceutical company?
+Why that would be Diana Themyscira (Adrianne Palicki) of course, the heroic head of another multi-million dollar company, one that merchandizes Wonder Woman toys.
+Turns out that this version of Wonder Woman has three identities, first, there is Diana Themyscira, the powerful head of Themyscira Industries, then we have her costumed Wonder Woman persona, whose crime-fighting is funded by the merchandise sold by her company, and finally there is Diana Prince, who lives alone with her cat.
+Basically, this is like if everyone was aware that millionaire Bruce Wayne was Batman but he also had a third “secret identity” so that he could chill and watch episodes of The Bachelor.

-Note: One of Diana’s biggest peeves is about her being objectified by the over endowed breasts of her action figure, “I never agreed to merchandize my tits!”
+Note: One of Diana’s biggest peeves is about her being objectified by the over-endowed breasts of her action figure, “I never agreed to merchandise my tits!”

-Secret identities and superheroes go together like macaroni and cheese, but having three identities is a bit odd (Moon Knight is one of the rare superheroes to operate multiple identities and it eventually drove him crazy), but in the case of this version of Wonder Woman it is incredibly stupid.
-There are three key reasons for a secret identity; first so that the people close to you won’t be target by enemies of your super alter-ego, secondly so that the authorities can’t arrest you for your blatant illegal activities as a vigilante, and third is so that you can have some semblance of a normal life when not punching super villains.
-Yet in this pilot it’s revealed that Diana Themyscira is publically known to be the vigilante Wonder Woman, pundits on television decry or laud her criminal antics, but apparently the Los Angeles police department is cool with a rich industrialist violating every constitutional law in the book.
-In Gotham City Commission Gordon can operate in secret with Batman, as he can fall back on plausible deniability, but if Bruce Wayne publicly came out as Batman he would be forced to arrest him.
-Yet in this show Wonder Woman not only chases down and beats up suspects she later tortures and kills them, sometimes while they are in police custody and in the very hospital room she put them in, and she is never held accountable for these actions.
+Secret identities and superheroes go together like macaroni and cheese, but having three identities is a bit odd (Moon Knight is one of the rare superheroes to operate under multiple identities, and that eventually drove him crazy), but in the case of this version of Wonder Woman, it’s just incredibly stupid.
+There are three key reasons for a secret identity, first, so that the people close to you won’t be targeted by enemies of your super alter-ego, secondly so that the authorities can’t arrest you for your blatant illegal activities as a vigilante, and third is so that you can have some semblance of a normal life when not punching super villains.
+Yet in this pilot, it’s revealed that Diana Themyscira is publicly known to be the vigilante Wonder Woman, pundits on television decry or laud her criminal antics, but apparently, the Los Angeles police department is cool with a rich industrialist violating every constitutional law in the book.
+In Gotham City Commission Gordon can operate in secret with Batman so that he can fall back on plausible deniability, but if Bruce Wayne publicly came out as Batman he would be forced to arrest him.
+Yet in this show Wonder Woman not only chases down and beats up suspects, ones that she later tortures while they are in police custody, and in the very hospital room she put them in, yet she is never held accountable for these actions.

-Our first introduction to Wonder Woman is her chasing a super-enhanced henchmen called John O’Quinn (Joseph Gatt) through the streets of downtown Los Angeles, she uses her “Lasso of Truth” to catch him and then while pinned to the sidewalk she sticks him with a hypodermic needle to get a blood sample from him.
-When the authorities arrive and a police officer tells Wonder Woman to “Give him up” her response is to this request is, “If I give him to you he’ll lawyer up.”
+Our first introduction to Wonder Woman is her chasing a super-enhanced henchman called John O’Quinn (Joseph Gatt) through the streets of downtown Los Angeles, she uses her “Lasso of Truth” to catch him and then while pinned to the sidewalk she sticks him with a hypodermic needle to get a blood sample from him.
+When the authorities finally arrive, and a police officer tells Wonder Woman to “Give him up,” her response to this request is, “If I give him to you he’ll lawyer up.”
 What exactly are her options here?
 Did she plan on just outright murdering the dude?
 Or does Themyscira Industries have a secret gulag for incarcerating Wonder Woman’s enemies?
 There is a difference between working outside the law and flagrantly breaking it.
-This version of Wonder Woman is more The Punisher type vigilante and not the symbol of hope and democracy that the character had stood for in the pages of the comics for generations.
-Later when she wants to find out where Veronica Cale’s secret lab is located she browbeats her way passed the cops guarding O’Quinn’s hospital room, she takes out her “Lasso of Truth” sets it down unused, and then proceeds to torture the information out of him by breaking his arm.
+This version of Wonder Woman is more The Punisher-type vigilante and not the symbol of hope and democracy that the character had stood for in the pages of the comics for generations.
+Later when she wants to find out where Veronica Cale’s secret lab is located she browbeats her way past the cops guarding O’Quinn’s hospital room, she takes out her “Lasso of Truth” and sets it down, unused, and then proceeds to torture the information out of him by breaking his arm.

-Simply put this not a version of Wonder Woman I could see anyone getting behind.
-If I let slide the stupidity of her triple identity I still can’t get behind the turning of Wonder Woman into a cold and callous vigilante who is okay with the murder and torture of her enemies.
-When Wonder Woman eventually gets the location of the secret lab she bashes her way in where she then proceeds to fight off an army of “Super-Soldiers” maiming and killing several of them, but the real kicker is when she impales a security guard with a metal pipe.
+Simply put this is not a version of Wonder Woman I could see anyone getting behind, even if I let slide the stupidity of her triple identity I still can’t get behind turning Wonder Woman into a cold and callous vigilante, one who is okay with the murder and torture of her enemies.
+When Wonder Woman eventually gets the location of the secret lab she bashes her way in, where she then proceeds to fight off an army of “Super-Soldiers” by maiming and killing several of them, but the real kicker is when she impales a security guard through the neck with a metal pipe.

 Note: Her police contact had told her not to enter the facility because they couldn’t get a warrant, but then he also told her that once she breaks in it will be a crime scene and then the police will be allowed to enter.
 Is that how the law works?

-Note: She broke it off with Trevor because her crime fighting would endanger those she is close to.
-Of course if she is known publicly as both Diana Themyscira and Wonder Woman wouldn’t any friends or employees of hers be a target?
+Note: She broke it off with Trevor because her crime-fighting would endanger those she is close to, but as she is known publicly as both Diana Themyscira and Wonder Woman wouldn’t any friends or employees of hers be a target?
 So either she’s not very bright or that was the best excuse she could come up with to dump Trevor.

-To throw the moral compass of this show further out of whack the episode concludes with Trevor showing up as a Justice Department representative, the one sent by the corrupt Senator Warren to investigate Diana, but despite being married Trevor still has a thing for Diana so he immediately finds Diana “innocent” without bothering to investigate.
-In conclusion Wonder Woman openly commits multiple crimes, flagrantly flaunts authority to get what she wants, and is never held accountable for any of this because her ex-boyfriend now works for the Justice Department and can help cover them up…somehow.
+To throw the moral compass of this show further out of whack the episode concludes with Trevor showing up as a Justice Department representative, the one sent by the corrupt Senator Warren to investigate Diana’s actions, but despite being married Trevor still has a thing for Diana, so he immediately finds Diana “innocent” without bothering to investigate.
+In conclusion, Wonder Woman openly commits multiple crimes, flagrantly flaunts authority to get what she wants, and is never held accountable for any of this because her ex-boyfriend now works for the Justice Department and can help cover them up…somehow.